LBHB/NEMS_PRE2018-03-09/docs/signals.md

 sig.save('../signals/my-new-signal')
 ```

+## Signal Subclasses

+We will now discuss two subclasses of signals that can be useful to reduce data storage on disk, but are otherwise functionally identical.

+### Subclass: EventSignals

+Now, the signal processing view of a `Signal` is "external" view that we actually use during signal processing.
+However, as the sampling rate gets faster and faster, the C x T representation of a Signal becomes more and more wasteful.
+For events that occur only occasionally, we can save space if we store a list of discrete event times, rather than having a matrix of mostly zeros with only a few ones.

+In this case, we use a subclass of the `Signal` object called an `EventsSignal`, which may be rastered into time bins at any sampling frequency desired, and then used as a normal Signal from there on.

+### Subclass: RepeatedSignal

+A second special case occurs, for example, when we have stimuli that are repeated tens or hundreds of times.
+While such a stimulus can certainly be represented with a C x T array, it is again a wasteful representation.

+In such cases, the `RepeatedSignal` subclass of the `Signal` object is useful.
+Rather than store a large raster, it stores a single copy of each unique event and rasterizes it only as requested.

+For example, say we have a P-channel spectrogram and several different stimuli of different lengths S_1, S_2, etc. The `RepetitiveSignal` internally stores a `{name1: [C x S_1], name2: [C x S_2], ...}` dictionary, in which the keys are the names/labels of the stimuli and the [C x S_*] arrays are what to insert.

+The `RepetitiveSignal` object thus rasterizes signals on demand by using a signal`s `.epochs` datastructure and the `.replace_epochs()` function to produce a C x T matrix only when needed.

 ## Closing Thoughts on Signals

 If you want to have a model that uses the data from 100 neurons, you can either have a single 100-channel Signal, or 100 one-channel signals.
 It's up to you.